gianninapachas/academic-kickstart/content/post/Post1/index.md

 ## Tools

 * **[Balsamiq Cloud](https://balsamiq.cloud):** I used for my professional design tool.
-* **[Google](https://www.google.com):** Images that are shown in the designs each searched in google, there are cited within the notes section of the program for each feature shown.
+* **[Google](https://www.google.com):** Images that are shown in the designs each searched in Google, there are cited within the notes section of the design tool for each feature shown.